python/devguide/development-tools/clinic/howto.rst

     [clinic start generated code]*/

-The value is only converted if the attribute is not deleted, so it must have a default value, which the "impl" function receives for the deletion.
+The value is only converted if the attribute is not deleted, so it must have ``NULL`` as a default value, which the "impl" function receives for the deletion.
-The implicitly declared value gets the default ``NULL``.
+The implicitly declared value already has this default.

 .. versionadded:: 3.13